Malwarize/Service.UI/README.md

 ## overview
 Service.UI is a modern UI that enables application developers to seamlessly work with systemctl and services

+# ⚠️ the project on developement, so if you face any bug please report it in the issues section
 ## Download
 you can download the latest version of Service.UI from the [releases](#) page.